Links on Android Authority may earn us a commission. Learn more.

 Not so with Oxygen OS 11.
 Yes, it added features that people have been asking for years, but it did so at the expense of what made Oxygen OS unique.
 It now looks like any other Android skin, with features and design quirks seemingly lifted from Samsung’s One UI and, tellingly, Oppo’s Color OS 11 redesign.

 You could also expect OnePlus to back up its devices with one of the best update policies in the industry.
 If you bought the OnePlus 3 or 3T, your phone ended up receiving four platform updates from the company.
 With the N10 and N100, you can expect one major upgrade and then that’s it.
 Granted, those two phones aren’t flagships, but they deserve more than the bare minimum of support.
-Older flagships aren’t faring much better either.
+Newer flagships aren’t faring much better either.
 It took OnePlus the better part of six months to patch the OP5/5T’s broken Oxygen OS 10 release.

 OnePlus once also prided itself on not pushing bloatware on its users, and that too appears to be out the window.
 Over the summer, new OnePlus phones started shipping with Facebook services preinstalled.
 It was only when the OnePlus community took to Reddit and other social media platforms to complain that OnePlus backtracked — but only partly.
 There was also the bizarre situation where OnePlus was pushing the Amazon shopping app to devices via OTA.